 - Beneficiary means the gift recipient with another person as the beneficiary.

 If you choose Primary Owner or Beneficiary, enter the gift recipient as the First-Named Registrant and the second owner or the beneficiary as the Second-Named Registrant.
+You need the Social Security Number of both the gift recipient and the second owner or the beneficiary.
 You can’t name yourself as the second owner but you can name yourself as the beneficiary.

 Check the box “This is a gift.”
-After you submit, the new combination will be added to your list of registrations.
+After you click on Submit, the new combination will be added to your list of registrations.
 You will use this registration when you buy the gift.

 You only need to do this once per gift recipient.